My name is Caleb, and I translate print/digital media from Japanese to English.

 What at first seemed like a side business on the road to who-knows-what has morphed into a career (how many years determine a career?
 Or is it a state of mind?) and this is what’s happening for me until Japan runs out of people to create media, the English-speaking demographic loses all interest in said media, or nuclear holocaust kills us all.

-In my spare time, I’m an avid video gamer who can never quite play Japanese-made video games the same anymore (much like the hot dog factory worker who forever views the supermarket’s hot dog section knowingly), and I hope someday to play a greater role myself in the creative process behind those scrumptious digital sausages.
+In my spare time, I’m an avid video gamer who can never quite play Japanese-made video games the same anymore (much like the hot dog factory worker who forever views the supermarket’s hot dog section knowingly).

 I also create derivative, nerdtastic art, enjoy long solo bike rides, and am an unabashed AFOL.